State Bar of Nevada: Leadership

 The State Bar of Nevada is overseen by a board of governors, which carries out the state bar's administrative functions, sets policies and procedures, effects rule changes, takes legislative positions relative to the administration of justice and oversees the bar's fiduciary responsibilities.

 The board of governors has 15 members, who represent four Nevada state districts.
-Elections for the board are held annually and governors are selected by the members of their districts to serve two-year terms.
+Elections for the board are held annually, and governors are selected by the members of their districts to serve two-year terms.
 Also serving on the board is the immediate past president and two ex-officio members representing the William S. Boyd School of Law and the Board of Bar Examiners.

 In addition, the State Bar of Nevada's leadership includes numerous volunteer attorneys who serve on the bar's 17 committees.

 History

 The State Bar of Nevada has operated for more than 80 years; it was founded in 1928.

-Prior to the incorporation of the State Bar of Nevada, a preliminary organization, the Nevada Bar Association, existed in Nevada from 1911 to 1928.
+Prior to the formation of the State Bar of Nevada, a preliminary organization, the Nevada Bar Association, was established in 1911.
 At that time, the majority of lawyers resided in Washoe County, and membership in the association was voluntary.

 After becoming incorporated by state legislation in 1928, the newly formed State Bar of Nevada took on several milestone tasks, including: